-How is crypto and DeFi defined?
+How are crypto and DeFi defined?

 The prospect of decentralization has created a rapid shift in how users understand and perceive new technological advancements that’s why it’s essential to highlight differences between terms.
 Crypto is a blockchain-secured virtual currency that provides utility to the decentralized network, whereas DeFi represents a range of decentralized financial services that use various cryptos as an exchange unit.